vnsny-bia/VisitContactTrace/README.md

 | PATIENT_STATUS | Character | FALSE | Unique labels maybe used to indicate a status for each **patient** who is confirmed with an infectious disease (or other status).
 This label must persist over all visit observations for the **patient**.
 The application only supports one label at this time and does not consider the time relationship between the status of one individual compared to the timing of statuses of other contacts; it is only provided as label of an individual
 | STAFF_STATUS | Character | FALSE | Unique labels maybe used to indicate a status for each **staff** who is confirmed with an infectious disease (or other status).
 This label must persist over all visit observations for the **staff**.
 The application only supports one label at this time and does not consider the time relationship between the status of one individual compared to the timing of statuses of other contacts; it is only provided as label of an individual

-\* The authors antcipate that many users may have patient/clinician name in two columns (first & last).
-Those users should consider concatenating those fields together prior to this step.
+\* The authors anticipate that many users may have systems that store patient/clinician name in two columns (first & last).
+Those users should consider concatenating those fields prior to this step.

 The order of columns does not matter.
-PATIENT_NAME, STAFF_NAME, and VISIT_DATE are required fields where the name must be spelled the same as specified here.
-If other fields are not named exactly as documented here, the application will ignore.
-PATIENT_ID and STAFF_ID are highly recommended from a data source that treats these as a unique key that identifies a patient or staff.
-When provided, these id’s serve as the mechanism in which the algorithm conducts contact tracing.
-This application relies on the integrity of these keys.
+PATIENT_NAME, STAFF_NAME, and VISIT_DATE are required fields where the spelling of the column name must be as specified here.
+The application will ignore any columns whose names do not exactly match those documented here.
+It is highly recommended that PATIENT_ID and STAFF_ID are derived from a data source that treats these as a unique key - i.e., that the field uniquely identifies a specific patient or staff member.
+When provided, these fields serve as the mechanism upon which the algorithm conducts contact tracing.
+The application relies on the underlying integrity of these keys.
 If either of these are not available, the application will assume that PATIENT_NAME and STAFF_NAME are the keys that unique identify a patient and staff, respectively.
-Additional caution is warranted to address inconsistent spellings of the names contained in PATIENT_NAME and STAFF_NAME.
+Additional caution is warranted to address inconsistent spelling of the names contained in PATIENT_NAME and STAFF_NAME.

 ### Renaming

-If the data uploaded does not have the names spelled as documented here.
-The user interface for uploading data will raise an error to the user when they try to submit.
-It also allows the user to rename fields to the correct spelling in the user inteface.
+The user interface for uploading data will raise an error to the user if an attempt is made to submit a data file without the required columns.
+Users are provided with an option to rename fields to the correct spelling in the user inteface.

 # Using the Application